marcduiker/building-a-resilient-workflow-with-durable-functions/labs/01_creating_a_function_project.md

 Build and run the Function App locally.

 > The Azure Function Runtime should start in a console window and show some diagnostic information.
-If there are any issues with your function you will see the errors in this console.
+If there are any issues with your function we will see the errors in this console.

 > What is the HTTP endpoint the function can be called at?